syseleven/terraform-provider-sys11dbaas/docs/resources/database.md

 Optional:

-- `retention` (Number) How long Backups should be stored
+- `retention` (Number) Duration in days for which backups should be stored.
-- `schedule` (Attributes) The schedules for the backup policy. (see [below for nested schema](#nestedatt--application_config--scheduled_backups--schedule))
+- `schedule` (Attributes) Schedules for the backup policy. (see [below for nested schema](#nestedatt--application_config--scheduled_backups--schedule))

 <a id="nestedatt--application_config--scheduled_backups--schedule"></a>
 ### Nested Schema for `application_config.scheduled_backups.schedule`

 Optional:

-- `hour` (Number) The hour when the full backup should start.
+- `hour` (Number) Hour when the full backup should start.
 If this value is omitted, a random hour between 1am and 5am will be generated.
-- `minute` (Number) The minute when the full backup should start.
+- `minute` (Number) Minute when the full backup should start.
 If this value is omitted, a random minute will be generated.